RITE OF CHRISTIAN INITIATION OF ADULTS (RCIA)

 Do I have to commit to joining the Church to start the classes?

-No. You can start the classes and, at various points during the program, you will be asked if you would like to continue moving forward in anticipation of joining the Church at the Easter Vigil.
+No, there is no obligation.
+You can start the classes and, at various points during the program, you will be asked if you would like to continue moving forward in anticipation of joining the Church at the Easter Vigil.

 What topics are covered?

 Topics covered are listed below, in the schedule.
 Topics range from the basic logic of believing that God exists, the self-revelation of God in his Son, Jesus Christ, and the revelation of the Holy Trinity, the inward and outward natures of the Church, the Communion of Saints and the Blessed Mother, Sacred Tradition and Scripture, Prayer and Sacraments, the common parts and objects of a parish church, and the Last Things.

 Who teaches the classes?

 Members of the RCIA team (including clergy) and special invited guest speakers will lead each class.
 Each class begins with a prayer and Bible reading then we discuss the topic of the day.
 Questions are always encouraged.
 We utilize the Bible and the Catechism of the Catholic Church as key sources and teachings of our faith.
 The RCIA program is the combined team and candidates for Holy Trinity and Saint Peter’s.
 Almost all classes are held in the rectory basement meeting room of Holy Trinity.